WGVX

-Love 105 is a trimulcast of three radio stations in Minneapolis–Saint Paul, Minnesota, United States, that feature a soft adult contemporary format.
+Love 105 is a trimulcast of three radio stations in Minneapolis–Saint Paul, Minnesota, United States, that feature an adult contemporary format.
 The trimulcast is composed of: WGVX (105.1 FM), licensed to Lakeville, Minnesota; WLUP (105.3 FM), licensed to Cambridge, Minnesota; and WWWM-FM (105.7 FM), licensed to Eden Prairie, Minnesota.
 All three stations are owned by Cumulus Media.

 The studios and offices are in Southeast Minneapolis in the Como district.
 WGVX's transmitter is located southeast of Apple Valley, WLUP's transmitter is located in Cambridge, and WWWM-FM's transmitter is located atop the IDS Center in downtown Minneapolis.

 History

 Three signals, one station

 Prior to their unification as REV105, the three stations were known by other names.

 Today's WGVX was first licensed as KZPZ on November 15, 1990.
 It was officially signed on the air in late 1992 as WTCX by J. Tom Lijewski, who had previously worked at other Twin Cities stations.
-The station aired a Hot AC format targeting the south metro area of the Twin Cities.
+The station aired a hot AC format targeting the south metro area of the Twin Cities.
 This was the initial FM station later purchased by Cargill Communications in 1993 to form REV105 a year later, when the call letters were changed to KREV.

 WLUP is the oldest of the three stations, having signed on the air June 21, 1973 on 105.5 as KABG, with a Middle of the Road format.
 The call letters were changed to KXLV in 1983, and in 1991, the station increased its power, which necessitated a move to 105.3.
 On December 13, 1991, it became the latest of the many frequencies to use the WLOL call letters, after WLOL-FM was purchased by Minnesota Public Radio and the KSJN call letters were moved from 91.1 to 99.5 earlier that year.
 This longtime AC station became the northern signal of REV105, with the call letters changed to WREV in 1994.

-WWWM-FM was first licensed as KOUO on March 26, 1992 to Jack Moore (creator/owner of the former Twin Cities stations WAYL (93.7 FM) and KTWN (107.9 FM)).
+WWWM-FM was first licensed as KOUO on March 26, 1992, to Jack Moore (creator/owner of the former Twin Cities stations WAYL (93.7 FM) and KTWN (107.9 FM)).
 It signed on as KCFE on March 11, 1993, airing a smooth jazz/adult album alternative format (which resembled the original format of Cities 97 from the 1980s) as "Cafe 105.7".
 It was modeled largely on Moore's KTWN, from the late 1970s to early 80s.
 The station carried Don Imus's syndicated morning show for a short time.
 In October 1996, KCFE was sold to Cargill and briefly became REV105's third transmitter, prior to all three stations being sold to ABC Radio the following March.